kdiogenes/kdiogenes.github.io/_posts/2019-09-18-digging-on-activestorage-attached-methods.markdown

 layout: post
 title:  Digging on ActiveStorage attached methods
 date:   2019-09-18 13:23:00 -0300
-categories: programming
+categories: [Backend, Frameworks]
-tags: ruby rails metaprogramming activestorage
+tags: [Rails, ActiveStorage, Metaprogramming]
 ---
 I read [Metaprogramming Ruby 2](https://pragprog.com/book/ppmetr2/metaprogramming-ruby-2) a long time ago, but I remember to read it more for the challenge than for the fun.
 The explanation about the Ruby object model is fantastic,